10/21/24

 By: Joseph A. Gonnella and Alexander Tang

 In a matter of first impression, the California Supreme Court in Rattagan v.
-Uber Technologies, Inc. recently answered a question previously left open in its economic loss rule jurisprudence: Whether a plaintiff may …
+Uber Technologies, Inc. recently answered a question previously left open in its economic loss rule jurisprudence: Whether …

 Illinois defendant’s case dismissed when plaintiff put cart before the horse